kitproj/kit/docs/reference/pod.md

 ### command

-The command to run in the container or on the host
+The command to run in the container or on the host.
+If both the image and the command are omitted, this is a noop.

 `command`